 Visit Eaglefest and find out what makes our nation’s bird so special!

 The cold weather of the winter season calls for warm soup and chowder.
-Returning in 2022, Saratoga Chowder Fest ‘n Tour is the perfect way to support local businesses and treat yourself to delicious meals this winter.
+The 24th Annual Saratoga ChowderFest, hosted by Discover Saratoga, is the perfect way to support local businesses and treat yourself to delicious meals this winter.